dlclark79-dotcom/Bellabeat_FitBit_Capstone/README.md

-# Bellabeat_FitBit_Capstone
+# Consumer Biometric Data Analysis: Identifying Growth Segments in Wearable Tech
-Bellabeat Case Study: Optimizing Marketing StrategyA Data Analysis Capstone Project for the Google Data Analytics Professional Certificate.
+Optimizing Marketing Strategy: A Data Analysis Capstone Project for the Google Data Analytics Professional Certificate.

 ## Project Overview
 This project focuses on providing data-driven recommendations to Bellabeat, a high-tech company that manufactures health and wellness smart products for women.